Summer and Fall Reflection

 School Programs

-In the fall the Center welcomed new students and families for cooperative school programs.
+At the start of the school year, the Center welcomed new students and families for cooperative school programs.
 We kicked off with welcome picnics where old and new friends united.

 We are thrilled to have parent co-op groups using the space to develop their own ways to be kids in nature, and a culture of inclusive care in the spirit of Orchard Hill.